Tim Robertson (orienteer)

 Tim Robertson (born 5 August 1995) is a New Zealand orienteering competitor.
 He won the gold medal in the sprint course at the Junior World Orienteering Championships in 2014, and 2015.

 Robertson was born in Lower Hutt, New Zealand.
 He has competed at the New Zealand Orienteering Championships, receiving many silver, gold, and bronze medals.
+Robertson's favourite orienteering competition is the Jukola relay.

 Junior World Orienteering Championships

 Robertson competed at the Junior World Orienteering Championships for the first time in 2011.
 He placed 78 in the sprint, and a 93 place in the long.
 Robertson return in 2012 with a placing of 32 in the sprint, 29 place in the long, and 7 in the relay.

 In 2013 Robertson won his first world championships medal, taking third place in the sprint.
 He also placed 25th in the long, and 20th in the relay.

 He followed up with a gold medal at the 2014 championships taking first place in the sprint.
 He successfully defended his title in 2015 winning the gold medal in sprint with a 3 second edge over Aleksi Niemi from Finland.